-The following modules are linked as per GI and GI4 (3) of the general handbook.
+The following modules are linked as per GI and GI4 (3) (approved by Senate on I4 March 2018) of the general handbook.
 As such, where the credit-weighted average of all the modules in the linked group is 50% or more, the result of those modules with less than 50% will be recorded as a PASS, with no mark indicated.